-Table 10: The share of manufacturing in Australia's economy is less than half of what it was forty years ago.
+Table 10: The share of manufacturing in Australia's economy is less than half of what it forty years ago.
 Do you think By graduate status % 14 Table 11: In recent years Federal and State governments have privatised services such as electricity, gas, and telecommunications.
 What is your view?
-By graduate status % Table 12: Many employers argue that we must open the borders as soon as possible to allow temporary and permanent migrant workers to help fill job vacancies.
-Which of the following closest to your views? % Table 13: Labor and the Coalition both say they support lower taxes for individuals and businesses.
+By graduate status % Table 12: Many employers argue that we must open the borders as soon as possible to all temporary and permanent migrant workers to help fill job vacancies.
+Which of the follow is closest to your views? % Table 13: Labor and the Coalition both say they support lower taxes for individuals and f businesses.
 Others say we should increase taxes for the rich and big business.
-This wou reduce inequality and help to pay for better services.
+This would reduce inequality and help to pay for better services.
 What is your view?
-By graduate s % Table 14: We don't need more people because 'Our cities are overcrowded and the re is too much traffic.'
+By graduate star % Table 14: We don't need more people because - 'Our cities are overcrowded and there too much traffic.'
 By graduate status % 17 Table 15: We don't need more people because 'Our hospitals are overcrowded.'
-By y graduate status % Table 16: We don't need more people because 'The natural environment is under s tress with the number of people we already have.'
-By graduate status % 18 Table 17: We don't need more people because 'Adding more people will push up t of housing.'
-By graduate status % Table 18: We need more people because 'We need more people to boost the econo • By graduate status % Table 19: We need more people because 'We need more babies to be born so that v offset the ageing of the population.'
-By graduate status % Table 20: We need more people because 'We need more migrants so that we can off ageing of the population.'
-By graduate status % Table 21: We need more people because 'We should have a strong humanitarian pol and bring in more refugees.'
-By graduate status % Table 22: How well are you getting on financially these days?
+By 1.7 graduate status % Table 16: We don't need more people because 'The natural environment is under stre with the number of people we already have.'
+By graduate status % Table 17: We don't need more people because - 'Adding more people will push up the of housing.'
+By graduate status % Table 18: We need more people because - 'We need more people to boost the economy By graduate status % Table 19: We need more people because - 'We need more babies to be born so that we 19 offset the ageing of the population.'
+By graduate status % Table 20: We need more people because 'We need more migrants so that we can offse ageing of the population.'
+By graduate status % Table 21: We need more people because 'We should have a strong humanitarian policy and bring in more refugees.'
+By graduate status % - Table 22: How well are you getting on financially these days?
 By graduate status % Table 23: How well are you getting on financially these days?
-By location % Figure 1: Financial wellbeing by homeownership % financially these days?
-Table 25: Labor and the Coalition both say they support lower taxes for individuals and businesses.
+By location % Figure 1: Financial wellbeing by homeownership % Table 24: Overall do you think Australia needs more people?
+By how well are you gettin financially these days?
+Table 25: Labor and the Coalition both say they support lower taxes for individuals and f for businesses.
 Others say we should increase taxes for the rich and big business.
-This wou reduce inequality and help to pay for better services.
+This would reduce inequality and help to pay for better services.
 What is your view?
-By intended v Table 26: In recent years Federal and State governments have privatised services such as electricity, gas and telecommunications.
+By intended vot te % Table 26: In recent years Federal and State governments have privatised services such as electricity, gas and telecommunications.
 What is your view?
 By intended vote % Table A1: Desired level of immigration by graduate status % Table A2: Overall, do you think Australia need more people?
 By graduate status % Table A3: Desired level of immigration by age group % Table A4: Overall do you think Australia needs more people?
-By age group% 32 Table A5: Desired level of immigration by birthplace % Table A6: Overall do you think Australia needs more people?
-By birthplace % 33 Table A7: Guardians against racism and other voters % 34 Table A8: Desired level of immigration by Guardians and other voters % 35 Table A9: Overall, do you think Australia needs more people?
-By guardians and other % Table A10: Financial wellbeing by highest qualification since leaving school % Table A11: Financial wellbeing by Do you (or you and a partner) own the place where • usually live? % 36
+By age group% Table A5: Desired level of immigration by birthplace % Table A6: Overall do you think Australia needs more people?
+By birthplace % Table A7: Guardians against racism and other voters % Table A8: Desired level of immigration by Guardians and other voters % Table A9: Overall, do you think Australia needs more people?
+By guardians and other vo % Table A10: Financial wellbeing by highest qualification since leaving school % Table A11: Financial wellbeing by Do you (or you and a partner) own the place where you are the line 2.0/ usually live? % 30